laguta-danil/develop-today/README.md

 To install the application, use YARN

-At first copy files to your local PC from github.
+First copy files to your local PC from github.

-Next run yarn install into app main folder
+Next run yarn install into the app's main folder

-And finally run the command "yarn start" to run the application.
+And finally, run the command "yarn start" to run the application.

- The port of the moon for testing is available in the env file.
+The port of the apps for testing is available in the env file.